Experienced Divorce Attorneys Serving San Mateo, CA

 - An annulment does not have any residency requirements, due the legal nature of the marriage.

-Regarding divorce, there are mandatory waiting periods before a divorce is officially filed.
 California law dictates a mandatory 6-month waiting period before a divorce is finalized.
-This starts from the date the person filing for divorce officially notifies their spouse or partner about the divorce.
+This starts from the date the person filing for divorce officially serves their spouse or partner about the divorce.

 Even if both parties in a marriage or domestic partnership mutually agree to the termination of a marriage, a transition into official court proceedings may amplify the emotional impact of the event.
 Even the most civilized divorce cases may quickly turn contentious when aspects such as custody rights and division of property are thoroughly analyzed.
 Additionally, the change in a family dynamic can have enormous emotional ramifications for both parents and children, no matter how amicable the split.
 By introducing a judge into the process, there may be a sense of loss of control and civility in the situation.
 In these cases, there may be other options to resolve a divorce or separation – without resorting to official court proceedings.

-- Mediation may aid partners reach an agreement they can bother accept.
-An impartial third party is less formal than an official courtroom and can help spouses/partners talk through any issues or disputes they may have in a civilized manner.
-In this way, disputes are settled by the two spouses – and not dictated by the final word of a courtroom.
-Mediators do not make decisions and cannot force you to follow their orders like a judge.
+Mediation may aid partners in reaching an agreement they can both accept.
+A mediation is less formal than in an official courtroom and can help spouses/partners talk through any issues or disputes they may have in a civilized manner.
+In this way, disputes are settled by the two spouses – and not dictated by the final word of a judge.
+Mediators do not make decisions and cannot force you to follow their recommendations.

-In both cases, a qualified, experienced lawyer can ease the emotional process of separation significantly.
+A qualified, experienced lawyer can ease the emotional process of separation significantly.
 Schoenberg Family Law, P.C. can give you counsel regarding any methods to resolve your divorce out of court and keep you well-informed on the best process for your needs.
-Our family law attorneys will do everything in their power to help you understand all the tools in your hand during this time of need.
+Our San Mateo family law attorneys will do everything in their power to help you understand all the tools in your hand during this time of need.

 Resources for San Mateo County Divorce